 The Service is made available to users who have RADiCAL accounts (“Users“) via the web site located at https://getrad.co (the “Site“).

 1. The Information We Collect And Store

 We may collect and store both Non-Personally-Identifying information and Personally-Identifying Information from you.
 “Non-Personally-Identifying Information” is information that, without the aid of additional information, cannot be directly associated with a specific person or entity.
 “Personally-Identifying Information” or “PII” by contrast, is information such as a name or email address that, without more, can be directly associated with a specific person or entity.

-If you are located in a country in the European Union or elsewhere outside the United States of America, by using the Service, you specifically consent to the transmission and storage of your PII and Stuff into the United States of America.
+If you are located in a country in the European Union or elsewhere outside the United States of America, by using the Service, you specifically consent to the transmission and storage of your PII and Materials into the United States of America.

 1.1.
 Our Collection And Storage Of Personally-Identifying Information